alt392/alt392/README.md

 ## 📋 Projects

 ### BIOST Project 1 (https://github.com/alt392/BIOST-Project-1)
-- Looked at Arthristis Data CSV of 10,000 individuals and studiede the effect of a drug
+- Looked at Arthritis Data CSV of 10,000 individuals and studiede the effect of a drug
 - **Tech**: R, ggplot2
 ### BIOST Project 2 (https://)
 -